jfreboud/jfreboud.github.io/_posts/2021-08-23-gradient-descent.markdown

 \hat{w} = w - \alpha * \frac{\partial Loss}{\partial W}(x, y^{truth})
 $$

-For multivariate functions (function with multiple variables: this is our case), the $ \frac{\partial Loss}{\partial W} $ is called the **gradient**.
+For multivariate functions (function with multiple variables), the $ \frac{\partial Loss}{\partial W} $ is called the **gradient**.

 It is a **gradient descent** because we follow the direction of $ -\frac{\partial Loss}{\partial W} $ to **update**